 These products can also help to hedge your oil risk vulnerability from other holdings.
 A few of the funds provide inverse exposure to indexes that track the performance of large U.S. oil and gas companies.
 In other words, these inverse ETFs are likely to be up when oil stocks are down.

 In general, ETFs and ETNs can have several benefits for your portfolio.
-Below, you'll find a list of products to point you in the right direction, but make sure to further research the funds before deciding if any of these assets should be a part of your investing strategy.
+Below, you'll find a list of products to point you in the right direction, but make sure to further research the funds before deciding whether any of these assets should be a part of your investing strategy.

 ETFs vs. ETNs

 Both ETFs and ETNs are structured similarly to mutual funds.
 The investment product is composed of a pool of underlying securities that track a related index.
 Unlike mutual funds, ETFs and ETNs trade on exchanges like stocks.
-Their prices will fluctuate throughout the trading day, and investors can buy or sell shares anytime the markets are open.
+Their prices will fluctuate throughout the trading day, and investors can buy or sell shares any time the markets are open.